Enviie/Cypher-X-The-Streetian-Ware/Feature Updates.md

 Added Fov Size and Toggle Fov Visibility
 Added Random Body Shots
 Added Blacklist FOV Aimlock for your friends, players, and your group members ex: when you use aim-mode fov player when you put the circle on the player it won't shoot them
+Added Aimbot put Bullet Prediction, Bullet Drop, and Smoothness Added Streamer Mode if you are streaming sharing your screen or making a youtube video it will make all the GUIS, notify, and nametags gone